tinuzz/wp-plugin-trackserver/readme.txt

 == Upgrade Notice ==

+= 5.0 =
+Trackserver URLs to be used in clients are changing, introducing the Universal Slug.
+Read the changelog!

+= 4.3 =
-* 4.3 - The TrackMe 'URL header' setting has changed, to support Cloud Sharing.
+The TrackMe 'URL header' setting has changed, to support Cloud Sharing.
 Please read the FAQ.